mgrimace/claim_itch/README.md

 (Optional) *Manually add missing megathreads as described in Tip D below*.

 1. Run the script by typing the command `python claim_itch.py` and clicking enter.
 If you are using MacOS Monterey, you may need to run `python3 claim_itch.py` instead
+2. **Note:** To use the automatic-login function, add the arg `--auto-login`, e.g., `python3 claim_itch.py --auto-login`
-2. The script will print its progress on the screen.
+3. The script will print its progress on the screen.
+Firefox will open and run in the background
-3. After it collects game links.
+4. After it collects game links.
 It will open firefox and go to itch.io.
-4. Log in, then click enter in the script window.
+5. Log in, then click enter in the script window.
-5. It'll print its progress as it claims games.
+6. It'll print its progress as it claims games.
 Then print a summary of the results.

 ## Tips